Nobel Prize-winning economist Paul Samuelson famously quipped,

 Is it time to sell your index funds and start picking stocks?

 Major League Baseball is an ironically good metaphor here.
-You shouldn’t abandon your career to play pro baseball.
+You shouldn’t abandon your office career to play pro baseball.
 Similarly, you shouldn’t abandon a passive indexing strategy to pick stocks.

 And since investing skill is real, it means there are real lessons to be learned from skilled practitioners.